Blake Davis (actor)

 Blake Davis (born 1992) is an Australian actor.

-Davis’ most noted TV roles have been in Tangle (as Max Williams) and Dead Gorgeous (as Jonathan).
+Davis' most noted TV roles have been in Tangle (as Max Williams) and Dead Gorgeous (as Jonathan).
 In 2011, he starred as Richie in the ABC series The Slap, which is based on the 2008 novel by Australian author Christos Tsiolkas.
 In 2012, Davis appeared in the third season of Tangle.

+Since 2015, Davis also has a successful career in real estate.
+In 2025, he appeared in Selling Sunset (2025), where he met and began dating Emma Hernan.